mattt/CargoBay/README.md

 - Ability to request product information for identifiers asynchronously from a remote web service
 - Block-based callbacks for payment queue observation delegate methods
 - Automatic check for transaction uniqueness

-> This project is part of a series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
-Be sure to check out its sister projects: [GroundControl](https://github.com/mattt/GroundControl), [SkyLab](https://github.com/mattt/SkyLab), [houston](https://github.com/mattt/houston), and [Orbiter](https://github.com/mattt/Orbiter).

 ## Usage